 “A regular dose of insightful perspectives on life and success from a huge range of backgrounds and experiences.” — WIRED, ranking The Knowledge Project #1 for best podcast for curious minds.

 Hidden Brain | Shankar Vedantam

-I don’t get to read the newspaper much.
-I try to avoid places like TV for my news because it can be just underwhelming and downright depressing at times.
+I don’t read newspapers anymore.
+I try to avoid TV for my news because it can be underwhelming and downright depressing at times.
 Instead, I try to read a limited set of publications and subscribe to newsletters that offer a deep-dive on specific topics that merit it.
 Well, The Daily (a New York Times podcast) is the first thing queued-up on my playlist for twenty minutes every day, five days a week.
 It is powered by excellent reporting and Michael’s signature “mm-hmm” response to intriguing information while he interviews other New York Times reporters about the hottest news.
 He and his team cover topics with a depth that is made to educate, not just inform at a high-level.
-Some of my favorite recent episodes: “The Bank that Kept Saying Yes to Trump,” “What Hollywood Keeps Getting Wrong About Race,” “What the West Got Wrong About China,” and “How El Chapo Ended up in a Brooklyn Courtroom.”
+Some of my favorite older episodes: “The Bank that Kept Saying Yes to Trump,” “What Hollywood Keeps Getting Wrong About Race,” “What the West Got Wrong About China,” and “How El Chapo Ended up in a Brooklyn Courtroom.”